 All but the most minor lacerations usually require either stitches or and while this may help reduce the severity of a scar or muscle damage, victims may still suffer from infection and other complications.
 Fortunately, those who sustain these types of injuries as a result of someone else’s negligent or reckless conduct may be eligible to collect compensation that covers both past and future medical expenses.

-Contact an Experienced Atlanta Auto Accident Attorney Today
+Contact an Experienced Atlanta Auto Accident Attorney at Hasner Law PC Today

 To speak with a dedicated auto accident attorney serving the Atlanta area, please contact the Atlanta personal injury law firm of Hasner Law PC at our nearest location to schedule a free consultation today.